ChristianCasazza/mtadata/README.md

 2. Open the `.env` file and add your Socrata App Token next to the key `NYC_API_KEY`.

+You can obtain a Socrata API key by making a free account [here](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) abd following [these instructions](https://support.socrata.com/hc/en-us/articles/210138558-Generating-App-Tokens-and-API-Keys).

 ## 6. Export LAKE_PATH for DBT

-Run the following
+You need to export the varabale LAKE_PATH to your local computer to pass the location of the DuckDB file to DBT

 ```bash
 uv run scripts/exportpath.py
 ```

-This should export the path for your local computer in terminal, such as
+This should export the path for your local computer in terminal, and look something like this:

 ```bash
 export LAKE_PATH="/home/christianocean/mta/mta/mtastats/sources/mta/mtastats.duckdb"